Skip to main content

 How should I schedule staff to provide AWVs?

 Each practice must determine the most efficient way to schedule IPPEs/AWVs.
 Due to the length of the IPPE/AWV, some practices designate specific time slots during the week or specific days for these types of visits.
 Some practices have chosen to have one eligible medical professional complete all visits, such as a care coordinator, rather than the patients’ primary care providers.
 Practices that have hired care coordinators may utilize these licensed professionals to complete most or all of the AWV.
-Determining the most efficient schedule for staff may require some trial and error before the best approach is found.
+It may require some trial and error to determine the best approach for each practice.

 Are there any special considerations for Rural Health Clinic (RHC) and Federally Qualified Health Center (FQHC) billing for AWVs?